Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-Custom-Clouds.md

 Finally, create the Shader for your clouds.
 The content of this Shader depends on the effects you want to include.

-For example, the following code sample is the [HDRI sky's](Override-HDRI-Cloud.md) cloud shader implementation.
+For example, the following code sample is the [NewCloudRenderer's](Override-HDRI-Cloud.md) shader implementation.
 ```
 Shader "Hidden/HDRP/Sky/NewCloud"
 {